Chemistry Professor & Chair

 Individual faculty grants: Individual faculty members are awarded external grants to support their research programs.
 Each faculty member may invite students to assist with the research and will establish application guidelines.

-For science majors the Electronic Student Research Application (ESRA) process is being used for student applications for on campus research opportunities in science regardless of whether the funding comes from Beltmann, SFSR or individual faculty grants.
-Students may apply to as many as four (4) professors' labs.
+For science majors the Electronic Student Research Application (ESRA) process is being used for student applications for on campus research opportunities in science regardless of whether the funding comes from Beltmann, CSR or individual faculty grants.
+The Beckman Scholars and Jan Serie Fellowship have separate applications.